top of page

 Step 3: Choosing your raised beds for concrete

-The best-raised beds for concrete are sturdy and made of weather-resistant materials like cedar, metal or recycled plastic.
+The best-raised beds for concrete are sturdy and made of weather-resistant materials like cedar, metal, or recycled plastic.

 Cedar Raised Beds

-Cedar is a popular choice for raised garden beds because it is naturally rot-resistant and durable.
+Cedar is popular for raised garden beds because it is naturally rot-resistant and durable.
 This makes it an ideal material for raised garden beds placed directly on concrete, as it will not break down over time.
 Cedar also has a beautiful grain pattern and natural coloration that can add character to your outdoor space.
-However, cedar can be more expensive than other materials, such as pressure-treated lumber.
-And because it is a softwood, it is also more prone to damage from impact or pets.
-Overall, cedar is a good choice for raised garden beds on concrete.

 There are a few highly recommended cedar raised beds that are available on Amazon:

-• It's a great raised bed for gardening edible varieties specifically because 11" height is sufficient for adequate root growth.
+• It's a great raised bed for gardening edible varieties because 11" height is sufficient for adequate root growth.

-• They provide a 1 year warranty
+• They provide a one-year warranty.

-Click on the slide show below
+Click on the slide show below.

-At the time of writing this product cost $99 for a 4x4 on Amazon
+At the time of writing, this product cost $99 for a 4x4 on Amazon

 Plastic raised beds

 There are several reasons why plastic is often chosen as the material for raised beds on concrete.
 One of the main advantages of plastic is its durability.
-Unlike wood, which can rot or be damaged by termites, plastic beds will last for many years with minimal maintenance.
-In addition, plastic is much lighter than wood, making it easier to move and position.
-Another advantage of plastic is that it doesn't require any special treatment or sealing, as concrete can sometimes do.
-Finally, plastic beds are often much less expensive than wood or metal beds.
+Unlike wood, which can rot or be damaged by termites, plastic beds will last many years with minimal maintenance.

 • It has no DIY assembly

-• It's a good depth for growing root vegetables at 11.5"
+• It's a good depth for growing root vegetables at 11.5."

-At the time of writing it's currently on sale at $49.97, it was originally listed at $79.95
+At the time of writing, it's currently on sale at $49.97; it was initially listed at $79.95

 Metal raised beds

-At the time of writing it's currently on sale at $59.99, it was originally listed at $79.99
+At the time of writing, it's currently on sale at $59.99; it was initially listed at $79.99

 Step 4: Adding Drainage, Soil and Plants